Zlata Đerić: Return to the national assembly

-Assembly of Vojvodina
+First term in the Vojvodina assembly

 Đerić did not seek re-election to the national assembly in 2016.
 She instead appeared in the tenth position on the SNS's coalition list in the 2016 Vojvodina provincial election and was elected to the provincial assembly when the list won sixty-three out of 120 mandates.
-She also led a list called "Truth – New Serbia" in Sombor in the concurrent 2016 local elections; this list did not cross the electoral threshold.
+She also led a list called "Truth – New Serbia" in Sombor in the concurrent 2016 local elections; the list did not cross the electoral threshold.

 In early 2017, Velimir Ilić withdrew New Serbia's support for Serbia's SNS-led government at the republic level.
-This led to a split in the party, with several prominent members leaving in order to continue supporting the Progressives. Đerić initially remained with New Serbia; in the provincial assembly, she left the SNS's group and joined the opposition "Alternative for Vojvodina" group.
+This led to a party split, with several prominent NS members leaving the party in order to continue supporting the Progressive alliance. Đerić initially remained with New Serbia; she left the SNS's group in the provincial assembly and joined the opposition "Alternative for Vojvodina" group.
 She ultimately left New Serbia as well, however, and in 2018 she created her own political movement called "Team for Life" (Tim za Život).
 The group's primary focus was protecting what it considered the "demographic survival of Serbia" by increasing the country's birth rate.

-2020 parliamentary election
+"Team for Life"

-Đerić led "Team for Life" into the METLA 2020 alliance (led by the DSS) in 2019 and served on the alliance's presidency.
-She received the fifth position on the alliance's list in the 2020 parliamentary election; the list did not cross the electoral threshold to win representation in the assembly.
-She later led "Team for Life" into the National Democratic Alternative (Nacionalno demokratska alternativa, NADA) in 2021.
+Đerić led "Team for Life" into the DSS-led METLA 2020 alliance in 2019 and served on the alliance's presidency.
+She received the fifth position on the alliance's list in the 2020 parliamentary election; the list did not cross the electoral threshold to win assembly representation.
+She led "Team for Life" into the National Democratic Alternative (NADA) alliance, which also included the DSS, in 2021.

 New Democratic Party of Serbia

 Đerić subsequently became a member of the New Democratic Party of Serbia, and in July 2022 she was elected to its presidency.

+She received the fifteenth position on the NADA alliance's list in the 2023 Serbian parliamentary election and was not elected when the list won thirteen seats.
+She is currently the first candidate in sequence with the right to enter the assembly as the replacement for another NDSS delegate, should a vacancy occur.

+Đerić was also given the fifth position on NADA's list for the Vojvodina provincial assembly in the concurrent 2023 provincial election and was elected to a second term in that body when the list won seven seats.
+The SNS and its allies won a majority victory, and she now serves in opposition.
+She is a member of the health committee and the committee on cooperation with the national assembly committees in exercise of competences of the province.